Skip to content

 VariableEffect

-Use ABTREE_EXECUTIONS_DIR to keep execution state outside the repo (e.g. on a shared volume), or to point multiple repos at the same execution store:
+Use ABTREE_EXECUTIONS_DIR to keep execution state outside the repo (on a shared volume, or pointing multiple repos at the same execution store):

 sh